HBClab/addPhysioData/README.md

 ![length_rate](.imgs/prereq_select_length_rate.png)

 ### Step 9
-Click on `File...` and select the session folder you just made as the place to save the data (the folder should be empty).
+Click on `File...` (in the selected window not the `file` in the top menu along the top of the screen) and select the session folder you just made as the place to save the data (the folder should be empty).

 ![choose_acq_folder](.imgs/prereq_select_folder_to_save.png)